ccgargantua/ini/README.md

 # ini

 A simple and small ini file parsing library.
+Licensed under MIT.

 ## Including in your project